SenorContento/self-hosted-blog/ReadMe.md

 git push
 ```

 The server runs on a Raspberry Pi 3.
-It is connected to an APC UPS which can display it's [battery stats][apc-stats] so the server knows when it needs to shutdown.
+It is connected to an APC UPS which can display [battery stats][apc-stats] so the server knows when it needs to shutdown.

 ### Security Flaws?

 Now, I know what some people are thinking...
 Wouldn't posting the server code make it easier to hack the server?
 Technically, yes, but at the same time, a good samaritan could find a security flaw that I didn't notice.
 That good samaritan could then post the flaw to the [issues tab][issues-tab] and I would know to fix the flaw right away.

 Even then, security by obscurity is just simply not security, so, I shouldn't avoid posting the code because I think hiding the code will somehow make me more secure.
 You can see an example of where a bot tried to hack my [PHPMyAdmin installation][PHPMyAdmin-fails].
+It failed because I disabled the root account on MySQL.

 Obviously, when I start using MySQL, I am not storing the username or password in the source code itself or anywhere in webroot, but it will be loaded via config, probably through the fastcgi_param option (unless security or something else dictates otherwise).
+This is to prevent accidentally leaking data which could weaken the security of my website.

 I have decided to put a section of my NGinx config so others can setup a copy of the site in a similar fashion to how mine is set up.
 The php config only has the user and group changed to the web user and group.